10 commonly made, easily reversible grammatical errors

 Both of these words have a range of uses as verbs.
 ‘Bear’ means to support or carry.
 ‘I bear the imprint of past failure; one more hour is all that I could bear’.
 One of the most common mistakes is ‘bear in mind’ – when you want someone to remember something important, or to ‘bear’ that information for you.

 ‘Bare’ means to expose or strip down.
 ‘Elizabeth bares all in a revealing new interview.’

 Bare can also be used an adjective.
 ‘The week before payday, I eat the bare minimum to survive; I cleaned it up with my own bare hands.’

 These aren’t homophones, but they are commonly confused. ‘i.e.’ stands for ‘id est’, a Latin phrase meaning ‘that is.’
 It’s used to clarify or paraphrase what you’ve just said.
 ‘Hula hooping is not as hard as you think – i.e., it’s not too hard once you get going.’

 ‘e.g.’ stands for ‘exempli gratia’, another Latin word meaning ‘for example’.
 It’s used to give weight to a story or explanation with an example.
 ‘I prefer scenic drives, e.g. down the coastline, through the mountainous ranges.’

 Hopefully this list helps to improve your everyday use of grammar.
 No one’s perfect, so feel free to let us know in the comments if you spot any errors in our list.

 Want to improve your grammar and punctuation?
-Join us on 19th September 2017 for our next Grammar and Punctuation: Getting it Right workshop, held at Happy’s training centre in Aldgate, London.
+Join us on 13th August 2019 for our next Perfect Grammar and Punctuation workshop, held at Happy’s training centre in Aldgate, London.